 Our obligations under the Amended Loan Agreement are secured by a security interest in substantially all of our assets, including our intellectual property.
 The Amended Loan Agreement contains customary conditions to borrowing, events of default, and covenants, including covenants requiring us to maintain minimum liquidity of \$2.0 million, covenants to achieve certain minimum amounts of revenue, and covenants limiting our ability to dispose of assets, undergo a change in control, merge with or acquire other entities, incur debt, incur liens, pay dividends or other distributions to holders of our capital stock, repurchase stock and make investments, in each case subject to certain exceptions.
 Per the Amended Loan Agreement, we are not required to comply with the revenue covenant for any quarter during which we maintain a minimum aggregate cash balance equal to fifty percent of the aggregate principal amount of the 2017 Term Loan funded (excluding any capitalized interest paid-in-kind) at all times during such quarter.
 The consequences of failing to achieve the performance covenants, when applicable, will be cured if, (i) within thirty days of failing to achieve the performance covenant, we submit a new financial plan approved by our Board of Directors to Innovatus under which we are expected to break even on a cash flow basis prior to the maturity date, and (ii) within thirty days of the submission of such financial plan, we issue additional equity securities or subordinated debt with net proceeds sufficient to fund any cash flow deficiency generated from operations, as defined in the Amended Loan Agreement.
-As of March 31, 2024, we were in compliance with all covenants of the Amended Loan Agreement with Innovatus.
 In addition, upon the occurrence of an event of default, Innovatus, among other things, can declare all indebtedness due and payable immediately, which would adversely impact our liquidity and reduce the availability of our cash flows to fund working capital needs, capital expenditures and other general corporate purposes.
+As of September 30, 2024, we were in compliance with all covenants of the Amended Loan Agreement with Innovatus.

-On November 17, 2023, we filed a registration statement on Form S-3 covering the offering, from time to time, of up to \$150.0 million of common stock, preferred stock, debt securities, warrants and units, all of which remain available for sale at March 31, 2024.
+On November 17, 2023, we filed a registration statement on Form S-3 covering the offering, from time to time, of up to \$150.0 million of common stock, preferred stock, debt securities, warrants and units, all of which remained unsold at September 30, 2024.

 On September 15, 2022, we entered into a sales agreement, as amended on November 17, 2023 (the Sales Agreement) with Cowen and Company, LLC, as sales agent, pursuant to which the Company may offer and sell, from time to time, shares of Company common stock having an aggregate offering price of up to \$50.0 million.
 The Company is not obligated to sell any shares of Company common stock in the offering.
-As of March 31, 2024, the Company has not sold any shares of its common stock pursuant to the Sales Agreement.
+As of September 30, 2024, the Company has not sold any shares of its common stock pursuant to the Sales Agreement.